 - UTHealth Crisis Information

-In addition to providing information and resources to the alleged victim, a CSA must also report the incident by using the online reporting tool (CONVERSANT INTAKE FORM?) or report the incident to:
+In addition to providing information and resources to the alleged victim, a CSA must also report the incident by using the online reporting tool or by contacting: